Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Smoke and mirrors

-Despite specifying in detail how problems are to be solved, object-orientation nevertheless attempts to put to practice the [black box metaphor](https://en.wikipedia.org/wiki/Black_box) of engineering, where, provided particular inputs, a machine produces a predictable output and _the user of it doesn't have to know the implementation details_, even though they are written in the code.
+In object-oriented programming, we specify in detail how problems should be solved.

+--

+Nevertheless, object orientation attempts to put into practice the [black box metaphor](https://en.wikipedia.org/wiki/Black_box) of engineering.

+--

+**Black box programming**: Given some input, a black box produces predictable output, but _the user  doesn't see or know implementation details_.

 ![Black box metapahor](../files/oop-black-box-metaphor.png)